frankyeh/Practicum/wk3.md

 3. Remember to define the type of the region drawn, either ROI or ROA in the GUI.
 In the region window, click ***Type*** and then select ***ROI/ROA***.

 4. After creating all the ROIs and ROAs, hit ***Fiber Tracking*** in the ***Tracts*** window.

 ---

-## During practicum on Friday:

-- Dr. Yeh's Q&A.

-- Introduction to white matter pathways mentioned above.

-- Demonstration of how to generate the raw left arcuate fasciculus.

----